The origins of the Wheetacre name lie with England's ancient Anglo-Saxon

 years, the English language had no fast system of spelling rules.
 For that reason, spelling variations

 surnames.
 Over the years, many variations of the name Wheetacre were recorded, including Whittaker, Whittakers, Whitaker, Whitacre and others.

 Early Notables of the Wheetacre family (pre 1700)

-Notables of the family at this time include Sir Richard de Whitacre (c.1300-1375), Lord of the Manors of Nether Whitacre, Over Whitacre, Elmdon, and Freasley, he claimed direct descendancy for the aforementioned Johias Whitacre; William Whitaker (1548-1595), English Anglican theologian, Master of St. John's College, Cambridge; Henry Whitaker, English politician, Member...
-Another 103 words (7 lines of text) are included under the topic Early Wheetacre Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard de Whitacre (c.1300-1375), Lord of the Manors of Nether Whitacre, Over Whitacre, Elmdon, and Freasley, he claimed direct descendancy for the aforementioned Johias Whitacre; William Whitaker (1548-1595), English Anglican theologian, Master of St. John's College, Cambridge; Henry Whitaker, English politician, Member of Parliament for Westbury in 1586; William Whitaker (c.1580-1646) of Shaftesbury, an English lawyer and politician, Member of Parliament for Shaftesbury in 1640; Henry Whitaker (c...
+Another 77 words (6 lines of text) are included under the topic Early Wheetacre Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wheetacre family to Ireland